 One of the highlights of Norway maple tree care is managing the samaras, or seed fruits.
 These winged fruits can catch the wind and navigate far away from the parent tree.
 They germinate readily and can become an issue in rural settings or near native woods.
 Pruning at the end of the season, just before the samaras turn brown, can prevent wild seedlings from becoming a pest.

-Other management is limited to supplemental watering in hot summers, once a year fertilizing with a good balanced food in early spring, and removing any damaged or diseased wood.
+Other management is limited to supplemental watering in hot summers, once a year fertilizing with well-balanced food in early spring, and removing any damaged or diseased wood.
 These trees have few of the classic maple issues and are quite fine if left alone most of the time.
 While this adds to their popularity, caution should be observed in some regions where the plant is considered invasive.